Edison Personal Injury Lawyer

 Loss of Limbs or Digits

-The loss of limbs or digits may occur from medical malpractice, exposure to toxins, vehicle accidents, burns, or unsafe working conditions.
+The loss of limbs or digits may occur from medical malpractice, construction accidents, exposure to toxins, vehicle accidents, burns, or at work warranting workers’ compensation claim.
 Amputations may result in the victim being unable to return to his or her pre-incident professional work, having to make expensive modifications to their homes or cars, or losing the ability to engage in their favorite leisure activities and pastimes.
 It is understandable, then, that those who undergo an amputation can also be left with severe emotional trauma.

 Spinal Cord Injuries